 ABSTRACT

-An experiment was conducted at Sardarkrushinagar, Gujarat during rabi season of 2022-23 and 2024-25 to study the effect of sowing dates on insect pests and diseases of cumin.
-The experiment was laid out in randomized block design (RBD) with seven dates of sowing viz.
-1st Nov (D1), 5th Nov (D2), 10th Nov (D3), 15th Nov (D4), 20th Nov (D5), 25th Nov (D6) and 30th Nov (D7) and four replications.
-The observations of pest and disease were recorded at weekly intervals starting from appearance.
-The results revealed that aphid was appeared in 3rd standard meteorological week (SMW) and remained active till the harvest during both the years.
-Incidence of aphid was observed less in early sown crop as compared to letter sown crop.
-Maximum temperature in the range 25.0 to 30.0 °C found to be the most influencing weather parameter for initiation and development of aphid.
-Hence 3rd order polynomial model fitted with Tmax which caused 70.1% variation in aphid population.
-The incidence of blight disease was appeared in 2nd SMW during 2022-23 and 3rd SMW during 2024-25.
-Early sown crop suffered with more blight incidence as compared to later sown crop during both the year.
-Temperature and relative humidity had significant positive impact on disease development.
-However, maximum temperature and dew found most influencing weather parameters.
+An experiment was conducted at Sardarkrushinagar, Gujarat during the rabi seasons of 2022-23 and 2024-25 to study the effect of sowing dates on insect pests and diseases of cumin.
+The experiment was laid out in randomized block design (RBD) with seven sowing dates:.
+1st Nov (D1), 5th Nov (D2), 10th Nov (D3), 15th Nov (D4), 20th Nov (D5), 25th Nov (D6) and 30th Nov (D7) with four replications.
+The observations of pest and disease were recorded at weekly intervals starting from their appearance.
+The results revealed that aphids appeared in the 3rd standard meteorological week (SMW) and remained active until harvest during both the years.
+Aphid incidence was lower in early sown crop as compared to later sown crop.
+Maximum temperature in the range of 25.0 to 30.0 °C was found to be the most influential weather parameter for the initiation and development of aphid.
+Hence 3rd order polynomial model fitted with Tmax which caused 70.1% of the variation in aphid population.
+The incidence of blight disease was appeared in the 2nd SMW during 2022-23 and in the 3rd SMW during 2024-25.
+Early sown crop suffered with more blight incidence compared to later sown crop during both the years.
+Temperature and relative humidity had a significant positive impact on disease development. however, maximum temperature and dew were found to be most influential weather parameters.
 The multiple linear model developed with Tmin and Dew which explained 93.2% variability in disease intensity.

-Key words: Weather parameters, Cumin, pest-disease
+Key words: Weather parameters, cumin, pest-disease

 INTRODUCTION

-Cumin (Cuminum cyminum L.) is one of the important seed spice crop belongs to family Apiaceae and cultivated in tropical and sub-tropical climate.
+Cumin (Cuminum cyminum L.) is an important seed spice crop belonging to the family Apiaceae and is cultivated in tropical and subtropical climates.
 It has several medicinal properties used for treatment of stimulant, carminative, stomachic, astringent and constructive in diarrhoea and dyspepsia (Malhotra and Vashishtha 2008).
-Cumin is a high quality source of various nutrient, vitamins and minerals.
-India is a leading country in the world under area, production, consumption and exporter of cumin.
-In India, during 2022-23, the area and production of cumin were 7.14 lakh hectares and 4.62 lakh tones respectively with an average productivity of 647 kg ha-1 (Anonymous, 2023).
-The major seed spices growing area in India is concentrated in arid and semi-arid regions of Gujarat and Rajasthan.
-These states contribute more than 80 percent of total seed spices production in the country.
+Cumin is a high-quality source of various nutrients, vitamins and minerals.
+India is the leading country in the world in terms of area, production, consumption and export of cumin.
+In India, during 2022-23, the area and production of cumin were 7.14 lakh hectares and 4.62 lakh tonnes respectively with an average productivity of 647 kg ha-1 (Anonymous, 2023).
+The major seed spice growing areas in India are concentrated in the arid and semi-arid regions of Gujarat and Rajasthan.
+These states contribute more than 80 percent of the total seed spices production in the country.